Visa Traveler

 He gets 30 days of vacation per year at his job.
 He takes one local trip and one international trip every year.
 He takes a yearly international trip for 15 days.

 Each year, he travels to a new country.
-He has been taking these international trips every year since 2010.
-One year he had to travel to the same country due to a friend’s wedding.
+He has been taking these international trips every year for 10 years now.
+One year, he had to travel to the same country due to a friend’s wedding.
 In total, he has been to 9 countries so far.

-He always spent pretty much the same amount of days on each trip.
+He always spent pretty much the same number of days on each trip.
 Most of his trips were during the same time of the year.
 And, he never overstayed his visas.

-ECOs may look at many things in his travel history.
+ECOs may look at many things in their travel history.
 But we can clearly see that he loves to travel and he has been a genuine visitor so far.

 Example 2